kmmiles/provision/README.md

 # provision

-provision scrits and dotfiles for ubuntu and debian
+provision scripts and dotfiles for ubuntu and debian

 ## about